i3i2uno/sspot/README.md

 The other fields are optional.
 Password, if used the room will require a password to be input in order for others to be able to join the room.

 Once your room is created click on your room.
 This room will now be in your list moving forward.
 Rooms with a Orange "user" icon to the left of the room are rooms that you created, and that you have control over, you are the "Super Admin".
-If you see a grey "user" icon to the left of the
+If you see a grey "user" icon to the left of the room this means that you are the "Current Admin".
+If there is no icon then you are neither.

 ## Tracks